luizcoletta/fce-open-world-crop-classification/README.md

 ```

-The variable dp refers to the feature space where one or more datasets lies to, while at same time, its content defines the
+The variable `dp` refers to the feature space where one or more datasets lies to, while at same time, its content defines the
-parameter 'dataset'.
-The variable dp_parameters can be used to define others parameters seen previously.
+parameter `dataset`.
+The variable `dp_parameters` can be used to define others parameters seen previously.

 So, the experiments settings are stablished following the pattern: